 Aphids are pear or oval in shape, often with a green body, though some are black.
 This accounts for their common nicknames “greenfly” and “blackfly”.
 Other species produce aphids that are red, pink, brown, gray, or yellow.

 These tiny bugs are between 1/16- to 1/8 inches long (2-4 mm).
 Some adult aphids have wings, while others appear wingless.
 However, those with wings are a little darker in complexion.
-More than 1,500 aphid species have been recorded in North America, with new species still being discovered today.
+More than 1,500 aphid species have been recorded in North America (like the potato aphid and the green peach aphid), with new species still being discovered today.

 What does aphid damage look like?